Doctor Who now airs on BBC1 on Sunday nights, and the next episode comes to BBC1 (and BBC America) at 6.55pm GMT on Sunday 21st October.

 Broadchurch creator Chris Chibnall is taking over the series from ex-Head Writer Steven Moffat, having previously written several episodes including The Power of Three, Dinosaurs on a Spaceship, 42 and Silurian two-parter The Hungry Earth/ Cold Blood.
 He was also the de facto Head Writer during the first two series of Who spin-off Torchwood, writing episodes including Day One, Cyberwoman, Countrycide, Kiss Kiss, Bang Bang and Exit Wounds.

 It is assumed that Chibnall will write five episodes for the new series, while the newly-announced series 11 writers (none of whom have worked on the sci-fi series before) will make up the other five.
+So far, we know that Blackman wrote the series third episode with Chibnall, Patel wrote the series’ sixth episode and that Wilkinson wrote another set to air later in the series.

 Is there a trailer for the new series?

-Yes – there are two.
+Yes – there are three.
 A special teaser trailer was aired during the 2018 World Cup final that introduced the new Doctor and her companions, with footage showing the Time Lord’s influence (depicted as golden regeneration energy) invigorating and changing her Tardis team’s lives before Whittaker herself emerged with a smile.

 You can watch the teaser (which doesn’t contain footage from the series) above – and keep an eye out for that Beano Easter Egg…